usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Verifiers SHALL store look-up secrets in a form that is resistant to offline attacks.
 Look-up secrets having at least 112 bits of entropy SHALL be hashed with an approved one-way function as described in [Section 5.1.1.2](#memsecretver).
 Look-up secrets with fewer than 112 bits of entropy SHALL be salted and hashed using a suitable one-way key derivation function, also described in [Section 5.1.1.2](#memsecretver).
 The salt value SHALL be at least 32 in bits in length and arbitrarily chosen so as to minimize salt value collisions among stored hashes.
 Both the salt value and the resulting hash SHALL be stored for each look-up secret.

-For look-up secrets have less than 64 bits of entropy, the verifier SHALL implement a rate-limiting mechanism that effectively limits the number of failed authentication attempts that can be made on the subscriber's account as described in [Section 5.2.2](#throttle).
+For look-up secrets that have less than 64 bits of entropy, the verifier SHALL implement a rate-limiting mechanism that effectively limits the number of failed authentication attempts that can be made on the subscriber's account as described in [Section 5.2.2](#throttle).

 The verifier SHALL use approved encryption and an authenticated protected channel when requesting look-up secrets in order to provide resistance to eavesdropping and MitM attacks.